-- 9.1.3 Most residents valued the availability and accessibility of local services and facilities such as the schools, churches, the pharmacy and GP surgery.
-Residents in North Marlbrook were less fortunate with only a mini supermarket within easy access of those living in this part of the Parish. - 9.1.4 Despite support for local shops an analysis of those using local services showed that the majority of respondents 'never or 'infrequently' used the butchers, the dentist, hairdressers, the fast food outlets in Golden Cross Lane or the coach services in Meadow Road.
+- Most residents valued the availability and accessibility of local services and facilities such 9.1.3 as the schools, churches, the pharmacy and GP surgery.
+Residents in North Marlbrook were less fortunate with only a mini supermarket within easy access of those living in this part of the Parish. - Despite support for local shops an analysis of those using local services showed that the 9.1.4 majority of respondents 'never or 'infrequently' used the butchers, the dentist, hairdressers, the fast food outlets in Golden Cross Lane or the coach services in Meadow Road.
 Instead the most frequently used services were the mini supermarkets, a Spar and Co-op store, and corner shops, closely followed by the pharmacy.
-This pattern of usage may also contribute to the increased traffic and pressure for parking coming from those living outside the village. - 9.1.5 Changes to planning regulations limits the scope for restricting more takeaways in the village's local centre, but policy COM1 promotes initiatives to improve the shopfronts and forecourts to these premises reflecting advice in the AECOM Design Guide.
+This pattern of usage may also contribute to the increased traffic and pressure for parking coming from those living outside the village. - Policy COM1 discourages any more takeaways being proposed in the village's local centre 9.1.5 while policy COM2 promotes initiatives to improve the shopfronts and forecourts to these premises reflecting advice in the AECOM Design Guide.